Oregon state sign

 • Fully Insured—Employers who choose a full-insured equivalent plan purchase an insurance policy from a carrier approved to sell Paid Leave Oregon policies.
 With this option, the insurance carrier typically administers the policy on behalf of the employer, who pays premiums to the insurer to cover employee benefits as well as administrative costs.

 Employers can apply for an equivalent plan via Frances Online or by downloading an application from the Paid Leave Oregon website and submitting it by mail.
-Additional information can be found in our previous blog post, here.
 Upcoming equivalent plan submission deadlines are as follows:

 • To be exempt from paying contributions starting 4/1/2023: 2/28/2023